software-students-fall2024/4-containers-fixers2-1/README.md

 **4. Docker Compose**

-Make sure that the Docker Sektop is downloaded and you are logged into your account before running the following comand:
+Make sure that the Docker Desktop is downloaded and you are logged into your account before running the following comand:

 ```
 docker-compose up --build